 For all it’s seaside beauty, Fort Myers, Florida, is not immune to the opioid epidemic that is sweeping across the country.
 Like the rest of the state, Fort Myers sees an increasing number of overdose deaths each year.
 Emergency departments of Lee Memorial Health System saw only 15 heroin overdose cases in 2010, but this number rose exponentially in the following years as this drug claimed the lives of 121 Fort Myers residents in 2014 alone.
 In Lee, Collier and Charlotte counties, 47 people died from heroin use in 2016.
 However, heroin isn’t the only killer in the Fort Myers area — the most commonly used and misused drugs have become opiates like morphine, and prescription medication opioids like oxycodone.

 Even though prescription painkillers have done more harm than good in Fort Myers, this trend doesn’t have to continue.
 Treatment is available for people who struggle with addiction in Fort Myers.
 Drug rehab helps people overcome addictions to dangerous substances like opioids, alcohol and other prescription or illicit drugs.
-If you face a substance use disorder, or want to find help for someone you love, there are numerous options for drug addiction treatment in Fort Myers, Florida.
-Want to speak with someone about Fort Myers alcohol treatment facilities?
-Call The Recovery Village, where a representative can answer your questions and give you information about Fort Myers drug treatment facilities.
+If you face a substance use disorder, or want to find help for someone you love, there are numerous options for drug addiction treatment in Fort Myers, Florida and other parts of the country.

 Alcohol Rehab Centers and Drug Rehab Centers

 Do you or a loved one face alcohol or drug addiction?
-Are you seeking a drug rehab center in Fort Myers, FL, or an alcohol rehab center in Fort Myers, FL?
+Are you seeking a drug rehab center in Fort Myers or outside of Florida?
 No matter the type of drug or alcohol use disorder you struggle with, the city and surrounding areas offer several different types of treatment options to meet your needs.
 The best fit, in terms of the center and program, depends on factors like the type and length of your addiction and whether or not you have a history of mental illness.
-In Fort Myers, drug detox is the critical first part of rehabilitation, and is often followed by programs including:

 Following Fort Myers alcohol detox (or a medically assisted detox from other drugs), residential treatment is one of the most intensive forms of rehabilitation.
 Patients live on-site and receive clinical care 24 hours a day, seven days a week, alongside nutritional counseling and individual or group therapy sessions during inpatient drug rehab.
 Fort Myers, FL residents who struggle with severe addictions can benefit from this type of program.